TristanThrush/sal/README.md

 ```

 Note that after SAL's problems are initialized, a simulator visual file will be printed, (such as '.49456.txt').
-After SAL starts solving problems, you can open up another terminal and enter the following command to see a real time visualization of the problem that SAL is solving:
+You will get a FileNotFoundError if you try to access this visualization too soon.
+But after SAL starts solving problems, you can open up another terminal and enter the following command to see a real time visualization of the problem that SAL is solving:

 ```python
 import manipulation